pyc-team/pytorch_concepts/doc/index.rst

 ^^^^^^^^^^^^^^^

 The main modules of the library are organized into three levels of abstraction: Low-Level API, Mid-Level API, and High-Level API.
-These modules allow users with different levels of abstraction to build interptrable models.
+These modules allow users with different levels of abstraction to build interpretable models.

 .. grid:: 1 1 2 3
     :margin: 3 0 0 0